Kristina Lukacova

 Introduction

-Kristina assisted Steven Gee KC with the 7 th edition of Gee on Commercial Injunctions and is a contributor to Companies – Commentary, Articles (Volume 9(1) of the Encyclopaedia of Forms and Precedents).
+Kristina is a contributor to major practitioners’ textbooks across her practice areas: she assisted Steven Gee KC with the 7th edition of Gee on Commercial Injunctions and is a contributor to the upcoming edition of Bellamy & Child, the leading EU competition law text.

 • News